RoSchmi/AzureDataSender_Wio_Terminal/README.md

 Now you should be able to compile and deploy the App to the Wio Terminal.
 The App should automatically create a table in your Azure Storage Account and start to create new rows.

-This App is in process of development, not yet stable for long term usage.